Plant Succulents That Conserve Water And Look Beautiful

 Start with a coarse potting mix with good drainage and aeration.
 You can find special cactus and succulent mixes, such as E.B.
-Stone Organics Cactus Mix, or even use an African violet mix.
-To further improve drainage and prevent compaction, add perlite or pumice to the mix (up to 50 percent of the total depending on your succulent’s moisture needs).
+Stone Organics Cactus & Succulent Potting or Planting Mix - which contains extra pumice for superior drainage.
 Make sure the mix is evenly moist before using.

 When planting your succulent, use a container that has drainage holes (or can have some added easily) and is at least one or two inches larger than the nursery container.
 Avoid glass containers in the long term as they don’t allow the roots to breathe and can cause root rot.
 Fill the bottom third with pre-moistened potting mix and then position your succulent inside.
 Backfill as needed with more pre-moistened potting mix.